 The SignaLink™ as yet will not give your fairly-soon-to-be-antique analog FM radio access to proprietary digital modes such as C4FM (Yaesu only), D-Star (Icom and FlexRadio Systems only), DMR (available from several vendors), etc.

 Digital modes are coming on quickly!
 So, don’t forget about a digitally enabled radio when you make your next radio purchase.
 Please remember that only the C4FM form of digital modes from Yaesu is what would be compatible with our club’s four repeaters.

-Your analog radios will continue to work as we move into 2017, 2018 . . . but, for the most part analog radios are not able to communicate with digital radios.
-BARC, like everyone else, plans to move toward digital modes including possibly C4FM, which includes Yaesu’s Wires-X high performance digital and analog Internet linking technology, D-Star, DMR and/or ???.
+Your analog radios will continue to work as we move into 2017, 2018 . . . but, analog radios are not able to communicate with digital radios.
+BARC, like everyone else, plans to move toward digital modes including possibly an Internet linking technology such as D-Star.

 de John MacDonald, K4BR